277 days ago

 Visa for Indians

-- Visa on Arrival is also available at Addis Ababa Bole International Airport.
+- Visa on Arrival is also available at Addis Ababa Bole International Airport, but the e-Visa is recommended to avoid airport queues.

 - Passport: 6-month validity required.